-The eagerly-awaited Volume 2 delves deeper into Mark Twain's life, uncovering the many roles he played in his private and public worlds.
+Volume 2 of Mark Twain's autobiography delves deeper into his life, uncovering the many roles he played in his private and public worlds.
 Filled with his characteristic blend of humor and ire, the narrative ranges effortlessly across the contemporary scene.
 He shares his views on writing and speaking, his preoccupation with money and his contempt for the politics and politicians of his day.
-Affectionate and scathing by turns, his intractable curiosity and candor are everywhere on view.
-733 pp.
+776 pp.

 Presents a fascinating biography of Olive Oatman, who was forced to live with the Mojave Indians for five years after they murdered her parents and four of her siblings.
 Reprint.
 288 pp.

 Based on new source materials and first-hand interviews, Iwan Morgan presents a thoroughly researched biography of U.S. President Ronald Reagan.
 320 pp.